keerah/AE-scripted-snippets/README.md

 # Usage

-Use them however you want
+Use them however you want.
 Run with the Script menu or add them as snippets to KBar or similar extension